Parkinson’s & Marijuana: A Guide To Understanding

 Patients with Parkinson’s Disease will want to look to CBD-heavy strains, or indica strains, as they can reach the endocannabinoid system throughout your body and help relax shaking or spasming muscles.
 This may also reduce tremors and ease general anxiety.

 Sativa strains are great for a head rush, or a burst of energy, but are less effective with Parkinson’s patients because they don’t reach the body in quite the same ways as an indica or CBD-heavy strain.

 Patients can smoke, vape or even eat cannabis to achieve a positive effect.
 Smoking isn’t the best method (or is illegal in some states), but many patients still prefer this old tried-and-true method.

 However, vaping and edibles are a better way to administer cannabis.
 Parkinson’s patients can either take a bite of a brownie, or eat a gummy.
 Or they could even have a caretaker administer a drop of a cannabis tincture, sublingually.
 Many patients actually prefer this method because of its quick release and effectiveness.

 Getting Your Marijuana Card

 Patients suffering from Parkinson’s Disease can usually obtain a medical marijuana card if their state has a medical cannabis program.
 That said, Parkinson’s is not always listed as a qualifying condition.
-Missouri (now offering telemedicine) lists Parkinson’s in their program, whereas Maryland does not.
+Missouri (now offering online evaluation) lists Parkinson’s in their program, whereas Maryland does not.
 Fear not, though.
 Symptoms of Parkinson’s, like pain or even seizures, usually qualify a patient for a medical marijuana card.